ShlokGaikwad/weather/README.md

 Display the temperature in Celsius or Fahrenheit.\
 Display the weather condition icon.\
 Display the location name and country.\
-Display the current date and time for the location.\
-Display the humidity, wind speed and pressure for the location.\
+Display the humidity,feels like, wind speed and pressure for the location.\
-Ability to search for a new location and update the weather data accordingly
+Ability to search for a new location and update the weather data accordingly.
 ## How to Use
 To use the weather app, follow these steps: